5 Best Mobile App Wireframe Tools of 2020

 Moqups is an online tool that can be accessed across all operating systems, keeping its users connected throughout the app design process.
 The tool has a flexible drag and drop UI interface and allows you to place icons and images from its built-in library and from personal folders into projects.
 Other features include stencil kits, and a wide range of stylish fonts, organized pages, and more.

 Moqups is integrated with different cloud services so the designers can work remotely through Slack, Google Drive, and Dropbox, enabling them to work anywhere anytime without the hassle of manually uploading and downloading files.
 This tool is utilized across the world by different organizations and is ideal for members who are collaborating on single or multiple mobile app design projects.

 Fluid UI not only allows users to create and share interactive wireframes, but it also helps users to communicate how pages relate to each other by adding links to it.
 Its intuitive interface enables you to create wireframes of app screens, workflows, and diagrams and then create links to these to see how the pages fit together.
 You also have the option to change the kind of transition by hovering over these links.

 Fluid UI has some great features such as device previews, live video presentations for user testing, unlimited user support, live chat, and video calling support.
-These features are great ways for real-time team communication and designs iteration making the tool a strong wireframing solution for mobile app designers.
+These features are great ways for real-time team communication and design iteration, making the tool a strong wireframing solution for mobile app designers.

-As a rapid wireframing tool Balsamiq, is a good fit for users who want to refine designs, more often encouraging them to share their own design ideas, solicit feedback, and rapidly revise designs.
+As a rapid wireframing tool, Balsamiq is a good fit for users who want to refine designs, encouraging them to share their own design ideas, solicit feedback, and rapidly revise designs.
 Balsamiq is more focused on static and low-fidelity prototypes and is recommended to use in the early stages of designing an app’s interface.